fakeviolet/WebDigger/README.md

 # Web Digger
-Digging the web to hunt a name!
+Digging the web to hunt a name.
 ## Usage
 This script searches web for finding information about a noun or nickname.